Empower your period: supercharge your cycle

 Now is the time to put Frozen on full volume and release any unnecessary tension that’s been building up.
 That annoying work email, a snide comment, or even bigger hurdles in your life.
 Write it all down and burn it, have a yelling session into a pillow or just quietly say goodbye to that negativity – whatever you need to do.

 Get the spring back in your step (day 6 - 11ish)

 Ever notice how just after you have your period you have an extra spring in your step and everything seems brighter?
-Just like springtime when the blossom starts to say hello, oestrogen starts to rise and we start to feel more energy, more motivation and full of hope, optimism and ideas.
+Just like springtime when the blossom starts to say hello, oestrogen starts to rise and we start to feel more energetic, more motivated, and full of hope, optimism and ideas.

 Summer lovin’ (day 12 - 19ish)